Ajinkya-Furange-Patil/CODSOFT/README.md

 ## 🎉 Conclusion

-This CODSOFT internship has been an incredible journey of growth, learning, and creative expression.
+This CODSOFT internship has been an incredible journey of growth, learning and creative expression.
 Every project in this repository is a testament to:

 ✨ **Dedication** - Putting heart into every line of code 📚 **Learning** - Growing with each challenge